Skip to main content

 Most note-taking systems are designed for humans.
 You write notes, organize them, and hope you can find them later.
 But what if your AI assistant could be a full participant—reading your notes for context, writing new ones, and helping you build a knowledge base over time?

-This tutorial shows how to set up a MEMORY system: a simple folder structure that serves as shared memory between you and your AI.
+This tutorial shows how to set up a KB (knowledge base): a simple folder structure that serves as shared memory between you and your AI.

 The Problem with Traditional Notes